HL7/US-Core/input/pagecontent/general-requirements.md

 ### Using multiple codes with CodeableConcept Datatype
 {:.no_toc #translations}

 Alternate codes may be provided in addition to the standard codes defined in required or extensible ValueSets.
-The alternate codes are called "translations".
-These translations may be equivalent to or narrower in meaning than the standard concept code.
+These alternate codes are called "translations".
+They may be equivalent to or narrower in meaning than the standard concept code.

 Example of multiple translations for Body Weight concept code.